4 Key Skills Your Dealership’s Self-Managed Live Chat Team Should Have

 2. Fast, Accurate Typing

-When it comes to chat, time is of the essence.
+When it comes to chatting, time is of the essence.
 None of your chat reps should be one-finger typing!
-Set a benchmark speed you want your chat team to type at, and hold them to it — whether it be new employees or current reps.
+Set a benchmark speed you want your chat team to type at, and hold them to it.

 3. The Right Tone